-The lamp or incense burner would have been placed on the ring at the top, and a wooden shaft would have fitted in the socket at the lower end, leading to a base.
+The lamp or incense burner would have been placed on the ring at the top, and a wooden shaft would have fitted in the socket at the lower end, leading to atripod base (as in 3 all-bronze examples).
 This would be a very luxurious piece, probably especially associated with drinking parties or “symposia”, but also found in shrines and finally possibly linked to funeral ceremonies, since most were found in tombs.

 These objects are associated with Phoenician colonies, and the Heraion (shrine of Hera) at Samos. small numbers were found in Sardinia, Etruria, Iberia, and the Levant.
 However the majority (over 50) have been found in Cyprus, most from Kourion, Salamis, Amathus and Tamasos, but curiously none from Kition, the city-kingdom in Cyprus subject to Phoenician Tyre.
 The Metropolitan Museum has 6 almost identical from Luigi Palma di Cesnola, with no provenance.
 The British museum has 4 complete, and part of 5 others, some from Kourion, some Amathus.
 Often only part remains suggesting they were cast in several pieces.

 (Ex collection of Mr Shlomo Moussaieff, Herzliyah Pituah, Israel.
 Collected late 1970s early 1980s)

 (Aquired Auction, Archaeological Center Ltd Tel Aviv, Lot 729)

 DJ 203 (Annex